The best laser diode sources for automotive lidar

 It is important for you to find the right balance between performance and costs.

 Crucially though, the performance requirements for self-driving cars are basically non-negotiable.
-This is serious business, the penalty for poor performance could be death.
+This is serious business, the penalty for poor performance could be the loss of an expensive car or death.

-My aim here is to guide you through the main factors you need to consider when choosing a laser source to be integrated into an automotive lidar system.
+The aim of this report is to guide you through the main factors you need to consider when choosing a laser source to be integrated into an automotive lidar system.

 I will start by looking at the standardization of autonomous driving capabilities.